Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Original Medicare has a nationwide network of providers, meaning you can see any doctor that takes Medicare.
 The same is not true for Medicare Advantage.

 Medicare Advantage plans are built on a local network of providers.
-If a doctor takes Medicare but is not in your plan’s network, your plan could require you to pay more in cost-sharing for any medical services received.
+If a doctor takes Medicare but is not in your Medicare Advantage plan’s network, your plan could require you to pay more in cost-sharing for any medical services received.
+Some Medicare Advantage plans will not cover any non-emergency care unless you see in-network providers, so be sure you understand your plan’s rules for this.

-If your plan is a PPO that covers out-of-network medical care, your combined in-network and out-of-network out-of-pocket charges can’t exceed $13,300 in 2024 (not counting prescription drug charges).9
+If your Medicare Advantage plan is a PPO that covers out-of-network medical care, your combined in-network and out-of-network out-of-pocket charges can’t exceed $13,900 in 2026 (not counting prescription drug charges).14

 Hospital-based expenses